-- C.13 Process Monitoring Systems Operation and Maintenance.
+- C.14 Process Monitoring Systems Operation and Maintenance.
 All platform process monitoring devices listed in Section 4.11 of this permit shall be properly operated and maintained according to the District-approved Process Monitor Calibration and Maintenance Plan as approved by the District in July 2014 (and any subsequent District-approved updates).
-(Reference: PTO 9108). - C.14 Process Stream Sampling and Analysis.
+(Reference: PTO 9108). - C.15 Process Stream Sampling and Analysis.
 The facility shall sample and analyze the process streams listed in Section 4.12.2 of this permit according to the methods and frequency detailed in that Section.
 All process stream samples shall be taken according to District approved ASTM methods and must follow traceable chain of custody procedures.
 Notwithstanding the above, sampling and analysis of the process streams listed in Section 4.12.2 is not required in any reporting period during which no oil or gas processing occurred at the Platform.
-(Re: District Rules 325, 331, 333, PTO 9108) - C.15 Source Testing.
-The following source testing provisions shall apply: - (i) The facility shall conduct source testing of air emissions and process parameters listed in Section 4.12 and Table 4.1 of this Permit to Operate.
+(Re: District Rules 325, 331, 333, PTO 9108)

+C.16 Source Testing.
+The following source testing provisions shall apply:

+(i) The facility shall conduct source testing of air emissions and process parameters listed in Section 4.12 and Table 4.1 of this Permit to Operate.
 More frequent source testing may be required if the equipment does not comply with permitted limitations or if other compliance problems, as determined by the APCO, occur.
 Source testing of the North Crane engine shall be performed on a biennial schedule using October 2001 as the initial test date.
 Source testing of the Well Service Rig engine shall be performed biennially, using February 2010 as the initial test date.
 The crane and rig engines shall be loaded to the maximum safe load obtainable.
 Source testing of one crew boat and one supply boat shall occur on an annual basis, and testing shall be completed by December 31 each year.
 The crew and supply boat main engines shall be tested at normal cruise speeds (minimum of 70% of maximum engine load).

+Source testing of the portable crane shall be required for NO_x, CO and ROC if the result of a portable analyzer reading (required by Condition 3.e of this permit) exceeds the threshold of 34 ppmvd NO_x @ 15% O2, unless compliance with this threshold is demonstrated by a retest within 15 days of the initial reading.
+A source test shall be conducted within 60 days of the initial reading if triggered by these criteria.
+If the engine demonstrates compliance with the NO_x, CO and ROC emission limits of this permit in a source test, the engine shall not be subject to another source test for two years from the date of the initial compliant source test.
+After two years, source testing may again be triggered based on the result of a portable analyzer reading, unless compliance is demonstrated by a retest within 15 days of the initial reading.
+If the engine does not demonstrate compliance with the NO_x, CO and ROC emission limits of this permit in any source test, it shall be source tested every two years thereafter.

 Notwithstanding the above, a source test shall not be required for equipment that is documented to be in an out-of-service status and is not operational at the time of biennial source testing.
-However, when such equipment becomes operational, a source test shall be performed within 30 calendar days of start-up. - (ii) The facility shall submit a written source test plan to the District for approval at least thirty (30) calendar days prior to initiation of each source test.
-The source test plan shall be prepared consistent with the District's Source Test Procedures Manual (revised May 1990 and any subsequent revisions).
-The facility shall obtain written District approval of the source test plan prior to commencement of source testing.
-The District shall be notified at least ten (10) calendar days prior to the start of source testing activity to arrange for a mutually agreeable source test date when District personnel may observe the test.
+However, when such equipment becomes operational, a source test shall be performed within 30 calendar days of start-up.